t-siri/portfolio-2022/_pages/work/work-stakt.md

 Once these components were identified, I produced high fidelity screens from each wireframe.
 User testing were conducted on the main screens and given that the wireframes were mainly re-iterated, there were only minor tweaks required for the hi-fi designs.

-At the same time, I was working in parallel as a business analyst and broke these screens down into user stories and tickets for development.
+At the same time, I was working in parallel as a Product Owner and broke these screens down into user stories and tickets for development.
 I also had to order the backlog according to dependencies and pre-requisites of each feature.

 {% endcontentfor %}